Glasgow Central railway station: Caledonian Sleeper

+Other transport connections

+A taxi rank lies to the north of the station, while buses operate from the adjacent streets.

+St Enoch and Buchanan Street Subway stations are within a few minutes' walk.

+First Glasgow operates a bus service on behalf of ScotRail to Glasgow Queen Street and Buchanan bus station; this bus is numbered 398 and runs every 12 minutes.

-Inside Central Station (BBC Scotland TV series)
+Inside Central Station

-Coinciding with the launch of the new BBC Scotland TV Channel, a new documentary TV series titled Inside Central Station was commissioned to STV Productions, first airing on 3 March 2019 detailing the day-to-day life of the station following and interviewing various members of staff on their shifts and passengers visiting the station.
+Coinciding with the launch of the new BBC Scotland TV channel, a new documentary TV series titled Inside Central Station was commissioned to STV Productions, first airing on 3 March 2019 detailing the day-to-day life of the station following and interviewing various members of staff on their shifts and passengers visiting the station.
 The series also focused on the history of the station, with segments presented by the station tour guide, Paul Lyons.
-The series received positive critical reception and has been recommissioned for future series.
+The series received positive critical reception.
+Currently, four series of the show have aired.